 About Non-Hodgkin Lymphoma

-Non-Hodgkin lymphoma is a blood cancer of the lymphatic system.
-The lymphatic system is part of the immune system, which helps fight infections and other diseases.
-Lymphocytes (a type of white blood cell) make up the lymphatic system.
+Non-Hodgkin lymphoma (NHL) is a blood cancer of your lymphatic system.
+Made up of a type of white blood cells called lymphocytes, the lymphatic system is part of your immune system, which helps fight infections and other diseases.
 There are two main types of lymphocytes: B lymphocytes (B cells) and T lymphocytes (T cells).
 In non-Hodgkin lymphoma, the lymphocytes begin to multiply uncontrollably, producing abnormal cells that invade lymphoid tissue throughout the body.
 Non-Hodgkin lymphoma can arise from either T lymphocytes or B lymphocytes.

 The major sites of lymphoid tissue are: